auth0/docs/articles/libraries/lock-android/passwordless.md

 # Lock Passwordless

 ::: warning
-This feature is disabled by default for new tenants as of 8 June 2017.
+Passwordless on native platforms is disabled by default for new tenants as of 8 June 2017.
 If you would like this feature enabled, please contact support to discuss your use case and prevent the possibility of introducing security vulnerabilities.
 Please see [Client Grant Types](/clients/client-grant-types) for more information.

+As an alternative to using native passwordless, please check into using Lock Passwordless on Auth0's [Hosted Login Page](/hosted-pages/login).
 :::

 Lock Passwordless authenticates users by sending them an Email or SMS with a one-time password that the user must enter and confirm to be able to log in, similar to how WhatsApp authenticates you.
 This article will explain how to send a **CODE** using the `Lock.Android` library.